 An antibiotic apocalypse

 How much should we worry about antibiotic resistance?
-Last week, the UK’s health secretary, Matt Hancock, warned that superbugs were as big a threat to humans as climate change or war.
+The UK’s health secretary, Matt Hancock, has warned that superbugs are as big a threat to humans as climate change or war.
 Why?

 What are antibiotics?

 To answer that question, let’s rewind to 1928 when a doctor named Alexander Fleming was studying influenza.
 He noticed that mould had accidentally formed in one of his petri dishes, killing off all the bacteria around it.
 This led to the discovery of penicillin, a “wonder drug” that could be used to treat infections.
 It saved countless lives.
 But when Fleming won the Nobel Prize for Medicine in 1945, he warned that it had a fatal flaw: over time, if not used properly, bacteria could become resistant to it.